 If we’re considering where it was, it certainly is.
 However, security-savvy users will still think twice about what they plan to share on Zoom, just to be safe about it.
 When it comes to your business communications, safe is always better than sorry.

-Whatever your technology needs may be, KB Technologies Managed IT is here to help you fulfill them.
+Whatever your technology needs may be, KB Technologies is here to help you fulfill them.
 Reach out to us at (954) 834-2800 to find out more about what we can do for you.

 Reach Out Today!